publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch4/m__us_usc_t2_s72b–1.md

  __Codification__

     Section, [act Aug.
 2, 1946, ch.
-753][/us/act/1946-08-02/ch753], title I, § 134(b), [60 Stat.
+753, title I][/us/act/1946-08-02/ch753/tI], § 134(b), [60 Stat.
 832][/us/stat/60/832], related to reports of committees and subcommittees of the Senate and House of Representatives on employed personnel.
 See [section 72c of this title][/us/usc/t2/s72c] and the Standing Rules of the Senate.
 Section 2(a) of Senate Resolution No. 274, Ninety-sixth Congress, Nov.
 14, 1979, provided in part that this section, insofar as it relates to the Senate, is repealed.

 ----------